"It’s so warm today that I could go without a coat and I want to start a diary today because I enjoy writing so much."

 After the war, Rudolf Rülf married Alfred’s sister Gertrud.
 In 1923, she named their newborn son after her brother.

-You can find additional documents and photographs related to Alfred Reis in our online collections.
+You can find additional documents and photographs related to Alfred Reis in our online collections (in German).

 Ulrike Neuwirth, Archive